tomthestrom/drag-drop-board-list/README.md

 # Drag & Drop Trello Like Board in Vanilla JS with Custom Elements

+UPDATE: May 11, 2023 - the code is no longer working - keeping the repo and the [video about the functionality](https://www.youtube.com/watch?v=uiPHqvgL2d4) up, there's probably been a change in the Drag&Drop API functionality.
+Someone commented on the vid ~2 months ago, they still found it helpful - stuff concerning the logic of how this works shouldn't have changed.

+//Original text:
 I created this repo while creating a clone of Trello and made this code public, because so far I have not found a true 1:1 implementation of this feature as it is done by Trello.

 This is my attempt at reverse engineering the functionality of dragging and dropping the list elements on Trello board using [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) as a way of getting familiar with [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).